Ce produit n'est pas pris en charge par le site Datadog que vous avez sélectionné. ().

 Instrumentation

 This evaluation is supported in dd-trace v3.12+.
-The example below uses the OpenAI Agents SDK to illustrate how tools are made available to the agent and to the evaluation:
+The example below uses the OpenAI Agents SDK to illustrate how tools are made available to the agent and to the evaluation.
+See the complete code and packages required to run this evaluation.

 How to use